Last Updated on September 6, 2023 by Tim Wells

-Released in fall 2020, the Chromecast with Google TV became a full-fledged streaming media player, complete with its own operating system and (gasp) a remote control!
+Released in the fall of 2020, the Chromecast with Google TV became a full-fledged streaming media player, complete with its own operating system and (gasp) a remote control!

 However, Google wants you to know that the new OS is a big part of the Chromecast experience.
 So much so that they put it in the name: Chromecast with Google TV.

-Since it’s running Android TV, you have access to the Google suite of services, like the Google Play Store and Google Assistant.
+Since it’s running Android TV, you can access the Google suite of services, like the Google Play Store and Google Assistant.

-Like the Chromecast Ultra before it, the $49 Chromecast with Google TV can play 4K content at 60 fps.
-It also has support for Dolby Vision and HDR10+ video, and Dolby Digital+ and Dolby Atmos audio.
+Like the Chromecast Ultra, the $49 Chromecast with Google TV can play 4K content at 60 fps.
+It also supports Dolby Vision, HDR10+, Dolby Digital+, and Dolby Atmos audio.